• Home

 • Preparation steps :

-• FAQ / Tips and Tricks for a Perfect Mirror Glaze
+• Tips and tricks for a successful mirror glaze:

 The main ingredients of this recipe are chocolate, glucose, and condensed milk.
 Many of you wonder if it’s possible to replace them: